tshrode37/Florida-Manatee-Mortalities/README.md

 ### Evaluating Forecast Accuracy

 One way to evaluate our forecast accuracy is to create a training and testing dataset, where the training set is used to estimate any parameters of the forecasting method and the testing data is used to evaluate the model's accuracy.
-Now, the training set is usually compromised of the first 75-80% of the time series data, while the testing set is the remaining 20-25%.
+Now, the training set is usually comprised of the first 75-80% of the time series data, while the testing set is the remaining 20-25%.
 Using the training dataset for the Exponential Smoothing and the ARIMA(2,1,2) model, we obtain the following results.

 Model  |    RMSE | MAE | MAPE |
 -----  |    -----  | -----  | -----